aa351368/mollyv2/README.md

 # molly

+I made these changes in an afternoon and relied heaivly on LLMs, it works for me but run at your own risk.

-Linux tools for the "Big Red Button" USB device manufactured by Dream Cheeky.
+Linux tools for the "Big Red Button" USB device manufactured by Dream Cheeky, with updates.

 ![Big Red Button](big-red-button.png)